The story I’m writing is one that still affects me today.

 The look on her face was most horrifying look of aggression on her face.
 It was pure hatred.
 She stepped back with the final pull of the knife and I clenched my wounds trying to stop the bleeding, sinking into my chair as I gasped my final breath.

 My wife dropped the knife on the floor beside me and disappeared out of sight.
 I looked around but couldn’t see her anymore.
 My vision started to blur and I was quickly losing consciousness.
 I felt my shirt become heavy as it soaked up my blood.

 My cell phone was in my pocket and with the last bit of what ever strength I had left in me, I reached into my pocket and placed it on my lap… my hands shaking uncontrollably.

 With my bloodied hands, I tried to press on the Emergency.
 All I could think to myself in that moment was why anyone would design a touch screen, but I suppose it wasn’t designed to be used while you’re bleeding out.

-I dialled 911 and begged for an ambulance.
-I don’t remember the rest after that but I woke up in hospital under police guard.
+I finally dialed Emergency and begged for an ambulance.
+I don’t remember much after that but I woke up in hospital under police guard.